Belfast Community Circus School

 Belfast Community Circus School teaches young people from Belfast and its surrounding areas a variety of circus skills.
-Their mission is to: 'Transform lives and communities through the power of circus arts and street theatre'.
 The school's most recent director was Will Chamberlain, who died of cancer on 19 October 2017, after holding the position since 2000.

 Performances

 The Belfast Community Circus School produces a number of shows featuring young people each year.
 Performances take place in the Circus School and on the streets, including annual shows in the Festival of Fools.
 The Circus School also programmes a season of street theatre running each Sunday over the summer months in Cotton Court in the heart of Belfast's Cathedral Quarter.
 Acts featured are a combination of artists based in Belfast and visiting artists from Europe, USA and Australia.
 In addition, the Belfast Community Circus School has established a social economy trading wing called Premiere Circus.
 This operates as an agency securing work for artists based in Belfast who work across Ireland.